American Motors Corporation: Tough choices

 American Motors did not have their own electric car program as did the Big Three, and after some negotiation, a contract was drawn in 1967 with Gulton Industries to develop a new battery based on lithium and a speed controller designed by Victor Wouk.
 A nickel-cadmium battery powered 1969 Rambler station wagon demonstrated the power systems that according to the scientist was a "wonderful car".
 This was also the start of other "plug-in"-type experimental American Motors vehicles developed with Gulton – the Amitron city concept car and later the similar Electron.

-Although the new models were well-received by the Motor industry media the last quarter sales for AMC ended September 30, 1966 (AMC was not on a calendar fiscal year) were disappointing.
+Although the new models were well received by the motor industry media, the last quarter sales for AMC ended September 30, 1966 (AMC was not on a calendar fiscal year) were disappointing.
 The company recorded a balance sheet loss of $12,648,000 for the year before Tax Credits and deferred Tax Assets.
-By this time the Board had lost confidence in Abernethy due to his huge spending which had unstabilized the company and each year under his leadership the company had suffered huge financial losses.
+By this time the board had lost confidence in Abernethy due to his vast spending which had unstabilized the company and each year under his leadership the company had suffered substantial financial losses.
 As a result, Abernethy was forced into taking an "early retirement" from American Motors on January 9, 1967.
 Abernethy was replaced by Roy D. Chapin Jr. (son of Hudson Motors founder Roy D. Chapin).
 Chapin quickly instituted changes to American Motors's offerings and tried to regain market share by focusing on younger demographic markets.
-Chapin's first decision was to cut the price of the Rambler to within US$200 of the basic Volkswagen Beetle.
+Chapin's first decision was to cut the price of the Rambler to within $200 of the basic Volkswagen Beetle.
 Innovative marketing ideas included making air conditioning standard on all 1968 Ambassador models (available as a delete option).
 This made American Motors the first U.S. automaker to make air conditioning standard equipment on a line of cars, preceding even luxury makes such as Lincoln, Imperial, and Cadillac.

-The company introduced exciting entries for the decade's muscle car boom, most notably the AMX, while the Javelin served as the company's entrant into the sporty "pony car" market created by the Ford Mustang.
+The company introduced exciting entries for the decade's muscle car boom, most notably the AMX.
+At the same time, the Javelin served as the company's entrant into the sporty pony car market created by the Plymouth Barracuda and the Ford Mustang.
 Additional operating cash was derived in 1968 through the sale of Kelvinator Appliance, once one of the firm's core operating units.
 The Kelvinator divestiture left American Motors a downsized company solely manufacturing automobiles.

-The Rambler marque was discontinued in 1968 leaving only the Rambler American as the last product to bear the name, until 1969.
-The Rambler brand continued to be used only for export markets with Mexico being the last market to use it in 1983.
-From 1970, American Motors was the brand used for all American Motors passenger cars; and all vehicles from that date bore the American Motors name and the new corporate logo.
-However, the names "American Motors" and "AMC" were used interchangeably in corporate literature well into the 1980s.
+The Rambler marque was discontinued for the larger 1968 domestic models, leaving only the small Rambler American as the last product to bear the name through 1969.
+The Rambler brand continued to be used only for export markets, with Mexico being the last market to use it in 1983.
+From 1970, American Motors was the brand used for all American Motors passenger cars, and all vehicles from that date bore the American Motors name and the new corporate logo.
+However, "American Motors" and "AMC" were used interchangeably in corporate literature well into the 1980s.
 The branding issue was further complicated when the company's Eagle all-wheel drive passenger cars were marketed as the American Eagle in the 1980s.